 - Side-by-side or stacked duplex or side-by-side row home or townhouse, each unit with its own natural gas and/or electricity meter.
 Homes with utility accounts in the name of a strata corporation are not eligible.

-The following types of homes are not eligible due to limited energy-saving opportunities:
+The following types of homes are not eligible due to limited energy-efficiency opportunities:

 - Multi-unit residential buildings such as condominiums, high-rises and apartment buildings.